< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 The city of Union Gap lies in south-central Washington in Yakima County, abutting the southern boundary of the city of Yakima.
-Members of Lewis and Clark's Voyage of Discovery passed briefly through the area in late 1805, and it was later traversed by trappers, traders, prospectors, and military expeditions.
-In 1865 the Washington Territorial Legislature created Yakima County, and later that same year a wagon train on its way to Puget Sound stopped by the Yakima River near where Ahtanum Ridge and Rattlesnake Ridge are separated by a small valley called Union Gap.
-It was here the settlers, led by Dr. L. H. Goodwin, decided to stay.
-In 1869 or 1870 (sources differ) what was then only a small village was given the name "Yakima City."
+In 1865 a wagon train on its way to Puget Sound stopped by the Yakima River near where Ahtanum Ridge and Rattlesnake Ridge are separated by a small valley called Union Gap.
+There the settlers, led by Dr. L. H. Goodwin, decided to stay.
+In 1869 or 1870 what was then only a small village was given the name "Yakima City."
 The community developed into a small town and was formally incorporated under territorial law in 1883.
 In 1884, the Northern Pacific Railway Company unexpectedly decided to place its first and primary Yakima Valley terminal about four miles from Yakima City.
-As went the railroad, so went most of the town; at least 100 buildings were put on rollers and dragged by horses to the new site, called at first North Yakima.
-In 1917 North Yakima became simply Yakima, and what was left of Yakima City was renamed Union Gap.
+As went the railroad, so went most of the town; at least 100 buildings were put on rollers and dragged by horses to the new site, called at first North Yakima and later simply Yakima.
+What was left of Yakima City was renamed Union Gap in 1917.
 Union Gap slowly repopulated as Yakima grew to become a regional center of commerce and transportation.
-In 2013 Union Gap is a city of more than 6,000 people, nearly half Hispanic, and serves as a primary retail center for the Yakima Valley.
-Although it is an independent town, since 1976 it has been part of a single urban growth area with the city of Yakima under Washington's Growth Management Act.
+By 2013 Union Gap was a city of more than 6,000 people, nearly half Hispanic, serving as a primary retail center for the Yakima Valley.

 Indians, Explorers, and Priests